 At the completion of this module, the learner will be able to:

-Cardiovascular assessment of the newborn requires great skill with the techniques of inspection, palpation, and auscultation.
+Cardiovascular assessment of the newborn requires great skill with inspection, palpation, and auscultation techniques.
 Inspection of the general activity of the neonate, breathing patterns, presence or absence of cyanosis, and activity of the precordium are all important.
 Palpation of pulses, peripheral perfusion, and thrills are also imperative.
 Auscultation, however, is the main focus of the exam.
-This is when the examiner assesses heart rate, rhythm, regularity, and heart sounds (especially murmurs).
+This time is when the examiner assesses heart rate, rhythm, regularity, and heart sounds (especially murmurs).
 The dynamic properties of the newborn heart make this assessment more complicated than the cardiac assessment of an adult.

 The cardiovascular exam constantly changes over the first few hours, days, and weeks of life as the neonate changes from fetal circulation with the placental circuitry to the newborn lung circuitry.
-Because changes in ductal flow, decreasing pulmonary vascular resistance, and increasing systemic vascular resistance occur over the first few hours and days of life, cardiovascular assessments should be done shortly after birth, at six to twelve hours of age, and again at one to three days of life in addition to regular intervals after discharge.2
+Because changes in ductal flow, decreasing pulmonary vascular resistance, and increasing systemic vascular resistance occurs over the first few hours and days of life, cardiovascular assessments should be done shortly after birth, at six to twelve hours of age, and again at one to three days of life in addition to regular intervals after discharge (Mckee-Garret, 2019).

-Knowledge of the normal route of fetal blood flow is essential for understanding the circulatory changes that occur at delivery.
+Knowledge of the normal route of fetal blood flow is essential for understanding the circulatory changes at delivery.
 Fetal circulation is anatomically and physiologically different from adult circulation in several important ways.
-In the fetus, oxygenation of the blood, removal of carbon dioxide and wastes occurs in the placenta, which is a low-resistance circulatory pathway.
-Because placental oxygenation is not as efficient as pulmonary oxygenation, the fetus’ arterial oxygen tension (PaO2) is approximately 20 to 30 torr.
+In the fetus, oxygenation of the blood and removal of carbon dioxide and wastes occurs in the placenta, a low-resistance circulatory pathway.
+Because placental oxygenation is not as efficient as pulmonary oxygenation, the fetus' arterial oxygen tension (PaO2) is approximately 20 to 30 torr.

 Since fetal hemoglobin binds more tightly to oxygen, and the fetal oxyhemoglobin dissociation curve is located to the left of the adult curve, this oxygen tension corresponds to an arterial oxygen saturation of 60 to 70 percent.
-Fetal circulation involves three unique anatomic features that are not present in the adult other than the placenta and the umbilical vein and arteries.
-The ductus venosus permits the majority of blood from the placenta to bypass the liver and enter the inferior vena cava.
+Fetal circulation involves three unique anatomic features not present in the adult other than the placenta and the umbilical vein and arteries.
+The ductus venosus permits most blood from the placenta to bypass the liver and enter the inferior vena cava.
 When this blood enters the right atrium, most of it is diverted toward the atrial septum.
 The foramen ovale is the opening in the interatrial septum that permits a portion of blood to flow from the right atrium directly to the left atrium.
-This blood then enters the left ventricle and aorta, to perfuse the head and upper extremities of the fetus.3
+This blood then enters the left ventricle and aorta to perfuse the head and upper extremities of the fetus (Mayo Clinic, 2020).

 Venous return from the head and upper extremities pass to the heart through the superior vena cava.
 Most of this blood flows through the right atrium into the right ventricle and enters the pulmonary artery.
 Since pulmonary vascular resistance is very high and systemic vascular resistance is low most of the blood in the main pulmonary artery flows through the ductus arteriosus and into the descending aorta to perfuse the trunk and lower extremities.